kevinburke/doony/CONTRIBUTING.md

 ## Installing dependencies

 In the top level of the project, run `make install`.

-Doony depends on node.js to perform Javascript syntax checking and minification of the source code.
+- Doony depends on node.js to perform Javascript syntax checking and minification of the source code.
-Doony also depends on Python to provide a server for testing changes locally.
+- Doony also depends on Python to provide a server for testing changes locally.
+- Doony also depends on the ruby gem `observr` for triggering builds

-These files will all be installed in subdirectories of the `doony` project.
+These installation files will all be installed in subdirectories of the `doony` project.

 ## The current build pipeline